dotnet/arcade/Repro Environment/Implementation Details Prototype.md

 5) Mission Control will display information about the status of the VM.
 6) When a VM is created, the dev will be notified by:
     - Mission Control status page.
-    - Email send to the dev.
+    - Email sent to the dev.

 ### 2. Rerun a job
 ![](./Scenario2.png?raw=true)